Azure/PSRule.Rules.Azure/docs/using-templates.md

     Azure parameter file expansion needs to be enabled.
     It is not enabled by default to preserve the default behavior prior to PSRule for Azure v1.4.0.
     [Creating your pipeline][1] covers how to enable this in a CI pipeline.

+### Feature support

+Expansion of Azure template parameter files works with Azure Resource Manager (ARM) features.
+By default this is an offline process, requiring no connectivity to Azure.
+Some functions that may be included in templates dynamically query Azure for current state.
+For these functions standard placeholder values are used by default.
+Functions that use placeholders include `reference`, `list*`.

+The `subscription()` function will return the following unless overridden:

+- subscriptionId: 'ffffffff-ffff-ffff-ffff-ffffffffffff'
+- tenantId: 'ffffffff-ffff-ffff-ffff-ffffffffffff'
+- displayName: 'PSRule Test Subscription'
+- state: 'NotDefined'

+The `resourceGroup()` function will return the following unless overridden:

+- name: 'ps-rule-test-rg'
+- location: 'eastus'
+- tags: { }
+- properties:
+  - provisioningState: 'Succeeded'

+To override, set the `AZURE_SUBSCRIPTION` and `AZURE_RESOURCE_GROUP` in configuration.

+Currently the following limitations apply:

+- Nested templates are expanded, external templates are not.
+  - Deployment resources that link to an external template are returned as a resource.
+- Sub-resources such as diagnostic logs or configurations are automatically nested.
+Automatic nesting a sub-resource requires:
+  - The parent resource is defined in the same template.
+  - The sub-resource depends on the parent resource.
+- The `pickZones` template function is not supported.
+- The `environment` template function always returns values for Azure public cloud.
+- References to Key Vault secrets are not expanded.
+  A placeholder value is used instead.
+- Multi-line strings are not supported.

 ## Template links